 - High levels of cholesterol before your operation

-- People that do not take regular exercise.
+- People who do not take regular exercise.

-Most people dislike the idea of taking any form of medication for a long time, but one of the major benefits of taking HRT is that it is probably the single most effective way of preventing heart disease as it returns the body to it’s pre-menopause state.
-According to Dr Sandra Cabot “the risk of cardiovascular disease can be reduced by 50% by taking oestrogen at or soon after the menopause”.
+Most people dislike the idea of taking any form of medication for a long time, but one of the major benefits of taking HRT is that it is probably the single most effective way of preventing heart disease as it returns the body to its pre-menopause state.
+According to Dr Sandra Cabot, “the risk of cardiovascular disease can be reduced by 50% by taking oestrogen at or soon after menopause”.

-The Framingham Heart Study looked at 48,000 nurses and found that after 10 years there were half as many deaths from cardiovascular disease amongst those women that took oestrogen only HRT after their menopause as opposed to those that that did not take any form of HRT.
-David Morris also states that the protective effect of oestrogen only hormone replacement therapy is also found in those women that already have the disease.
+The Framingham Heart Study looked at 48,000 nurses and found that after 10 years there were half as many deaths from cardiovascular disease amongst those women who took oestrogen-only HRT after their menopause as opposed to those that did not take any form of HRT.
+David Morris also states that the protective effect of oestrogen-only hormone replacement therapy is also found in those women who already have the disease.

-Fortunately women that have had a menopause do not need to take progesterone as well as oestrogen in their HRT.
-This is fortunate because there seem to be some indication that progesterone has the effect of reducing the benefits of oestrogen as well as having a possibly detrimental effect on the endometrium.
+Fortunately, women who have had menopause do not need to take progesterone as well as oestrogen in their HRT.
+This is fortunate because there seems to be some indication that progesterone has the effect of reducing the benefits of oestrogen as well as having a possible detrimental effect on the endometrium.